INTELLIGENT SERVICES ARCHITECTURE FOR POINT DEFENSE

 Quick Summary

-The Department of the Air Force (AFRL) is conducting market research through a Sources Sought (RFI) for Intelligent Services Architecture for Point Defense.
-This initiative seeks advanced software solutions and architectural frameworks, including Government Reference Architectures (GRAs) and intelligent AI agents, to enable autonomous and adaptable Point Defense capabilities against Unmanned Aircraft Systems (UAS) threats.
-The government anticipates a potential investment of $50-100M for the operational challenge.
-Responses are due May 13, 2026.
+The Department of the Air Force (AFRL) is conducting market research through a Request for Information (RFI) for Intelligent Services Architecture for Point Defense.
+This RFI seeks advanced software solutions and architectural frameworks to enhance autonomous and adaptable Counter-Small Unmanned Aircraft Systems (C-sUAS) capabilities for Air Base Air Defense (ABAD).
+The government anticipates an operational challenge investment of $50-100M.
+Responses are due by May 27, 2026, at 20:00 EST.

-• Government Reference Architectures (GRAs) for Point Defense: Including past experience, lessons learned, utilization of standards, and identification/mitigation of limitations.
+• Government Reference Architectures (GRA) for Point Defense: Seeking information on multimodal sensing, weapon-threat pairing, and general kill chain automation.
+Respondents should detail past experience, lessons learned, utilization of standards, and identified limitations with current GRAs.

-• Intelligent Services, Autonomy, and AI Agents: Demonstrating capabilities in automated decision and resource management, intelligent employment of effects, integration with specific data models, and architectural recommendations.
+• Intelligent Services, Autonomy, and AI Agents: Seeking capabilities in automated decision and resource management, intelligent employment of effects, integration with specific data models, and architectural recommendations.

 Contract & Timeline